txt/aa24/docs/05xplan.md

 - designed for fast comprehsnabilty
 - binary tree, max depth = small (say, 3,4,5)
   - each node is either a decision or a sub-tree.
+  - For binary classification, each node can exit to either class X or class Y
+    - so there are $2^D$  possible trees of depth $D$
 - [background theory](https://pure.mpg.de/rest/items/item_2100099/component/file_2100098/content)
 - [code](https://github.com/ndphillips/FFTrees) in "R"
 - the standard example:

 ![](https://github.com/ndphillips/FFTrees/blob/master/man/figures/README-example-heart-plot-1.png)

+Technical detail:

+- Bottom right, generate all possible $2^D$ trees, show their performance.
+- See Chen et al. 2018 [^chen18] for a study that
+  - Used  $D=4$,
+  - Built all $2^D$  trees and assessed them on the training data.
+  - Best tree was then applied to the test data.
+  - This approach _destroyed_ the opposition (see Figures 3,4)

+[^chen18]: Di Chen, Wei Fu, Rahul Krishna, and Tim Menzies.
+2018.
+Applications of psychological science for actionable analytics.
+In Proceedings of the 2018 26th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2018).
+Association for Computing Machinery, New York, NY, USA, 456–467. https://doi-org.prox.lib.ncsu.edu/10.1145/3236024.3236050 https://arxiv.org/pdf/1803.05067.pdf#page=8

 ## Theories of Explanation